gabriel-laet/api-docs/src/docs/presto/order-lifecycle/index.md

 # Order Lifecycle

 * After creating [an Order](/presto/create-retail-order), we’ll try to find a nearby Driver to perform the delivery.
 The current status at this moment is `allocating`.
-* When a Driver is found, the status is changed to `accpeted`.
+* When a Driver is found, the status changes to `accpeted`.
 * Once the driver arrives at your shop, the status is updated to `started`.
 * When all packages are delivered to the customers, the status changes to `finished`.
 * If we can’t find a Driver within 10 minutes, your Order will change status to `dropped`.
 We’ll not automatically retry, unless you explicit call our [Order Redo endpoint](/presto/order-redo).